Vegan Tater Tot Hotdish

 2 Tbsp nutritional yeast

-¼ cup arrowroot starch dissolved in 1/4 cup filtered water
+¼ cup corn starch dissolved in 1/4 cup filtered water

 Pre-heat the oven to 425F degrees.
 To make the tater tots, place the russets in a large pot of salted boiling water on the stove, and bring to a boil.
 Cook until the potatoes are just tender but not too mushy, and drain.
 Let cool until able to handle the potatoes, and grate them into a bowl.
 Add sea salt and pepper to taste, and shape the potatoes into tater tots.
 Place on an oiled sheet pan, and drizzle with olive oil, tossing them around in it gently to coat them.
 Place in the oven and bake for about 20-30 minutes until lightly browned and crisp on the outside.